Multibooters

 The instructions on the Vista Cloning Page for Generalizing the BCD can almost all be used with Windows7.
 Of course you should only generalize a BCD that is on the same partition as the Win7 or Vista operating system it is for.
 If you are using the MS bootmanager to dual or multiboot then you cannot generalize boot Objects in the BCD that are for operating systems on partitions other than the bootmanager partition, (the System partition).
 If you have separate System and Boot partitions for your Win7 install then you should not attempt to generalize its BCD.
 The new Win7 “System Reserved” mini system partition takes the BCD out of the OS and so you cannot generalize the BCD for such a Win7 install.
 If you need to clone or move Win7 to other partitions or drives then it would be easiest to avoid the use of a separate system partition, otherwise you will have to “re-specialize” the relevant boot Objects in the BCD after each OS move.

-There is a new BCD element value for Win7 that makes the MS boot manager (bootmgr) go hunting across partitions for a bootable Windows operating system.
-The Windows sysprep tool will set the necessary BCD Elements to “Locate” and this allows for the copying of hard drives or the cloning of Win7 in tandem with a System Reserved partition.
+There is a new BCD element setting for Win7 that makes the MS boot manager (bootmgr) go hunting across partitions for a bootable Windows operating system.
+The Windows sysprep tool will set the necessary BCD Elements of device and osdevice to “Locate” and this allows for the copying of hard drives or the cloning of Win7 in tandem with a System Reserved partition.
 I've found it has limited scope however and is of little use in multiboot machines that have various OSes and drives.
-It only works on systems that have a simple setup where the desired Win7 install is in the correct position to be the first OS discovered.
+It only works on systems that have a simple setup where the relevant Win7 install has been placed in the correct position to be the first OS discovered.
 I have not yet seen a way to use the BCDEdit.exe tool to set the “Locate” value in the BCD and wonder if it has even been programmed in.
 If you know otherwise then please share. feedback.
 I would suspect it can be done with the WMI Provider, or you could sysprep a Win7 install and save the modified BCD.
+Or even manually edit a BCD hive file in regedit, if of course you knew what changes to make.

 BCD Locate Value